murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 ## The Cost of Hacking
-Hacking the Metaverse severely taxes your computer system.
+Hacking Cyberspace severely taxes your computer system.
 Performing a Hack has a base cost of **3 System Stress**.
 However, because you're an experienced hacker, there are ways to reduce the cost.
 Each type of Hacking has associated Approaches.
 When you perform such a Hack, you reduce the **System Stress** for that hack by your score in that Approach.

 For example: you want to create a sports car. *Create Items* is associated with the **Bold** Approach.
 If your score in Bold is 2, you subtract this number from the base cost of **3 System Stress**.
 You can perform this Hack by taking **1 System Stress**.

 ## But Beware...
-The Metaverse has build-in protection against unlawful hacking and cheating in the form of the **Corporate Licensed Intervention for Para-Programming Intrusions.Exe**, or **C.L.I.P.P.I.E.**.
+Cyberspace has build-in protection against unlawful hacking and cheating in the form of the **Corporate Licensed Intervention for Para-Programming Intrusions.Exe**, or **C.L.I.P.P.I.E.**.
 If CLIPPIE catches you hacking enough times, you're put in **Digital Detention.

 - Every scene, the **first Hack made** (either by your allies or your opponents) is without risk of summoning CLIPPIE.
 - Every additional Hack that scene comes with a **cumulative 1-in-6** chance of summoning CLIPPIE.